Huddle Nodes: The Atomic Unit of Huddle01's RTC Network

 Share on

-How Do Media Nodes Work?
+How Do Huddle Nodes Work?

 Traditional mesh networks require each participant to connect directly with every other participant, which can be complex and inefficient, especially as the number of users increases.

-Media Nodes streamline this process by allowing participants to connect to a node, which then relays data between users.
+Huddle Nodes streamline this process by allowing participants to connect to a node, which then relays data between users.
 This reduces the overhead of direct connections and significantly enhances scalability and performance.

 Lifecycle of a Media Node